-This article will show you how to schedule content (both HTML pages and documents) to automatically publish or unpublish.
+This article shows you how to schedule HTML pages and documents to automatically publish or unpublish.
 This is especially useful if you know that your content is only relevant for a specific period of time.
-Telling the CMS to unpublish content once it is no longer useful will keep the site from becoming cluttered with out-of-date information.
+Telling the content management system (CMS) to unpublish content once it is no longer useful will keep the site from becoming cluttered with out-of-date information.

 Scheduling content is deceptively powerful.
-It may require a little thoughtwork ahead of time.
-You can do all of these:
+It may require a little planning ahead of time.
+You can take any of these actions:

 Schedule a date for new content to publish